johanneswilbertz/ChatGPT_scientific_abstracts/README.md

 # ChatGPT Scientific Abstracts

 ## Introduction
 Certain words appear much more frequently in texts now than they did before, for example the word "delve".
 [Here's a good description why this might be the case](https://hesamsheikh.substack.com/p/why-does-chatgpt-use-delve-so-much).
+People have noticed this also in scientific publications.
+But can it be quantified?
+And can this observation really be tied to the use of Large Language Models (LLMs) by researchers?
+Or could other effects, such as increased overall publication numbers, explain the more frequent occurence of some words?

 ## Use of AI in Scientific Research
-Scientists also use ChatGPT to reformat text in publications.
-Recently, a survey published by Wiley revealed that 44% of researchers reported using Large Language Models (LLMs) such as ChatGPT in the research process.
+As anyone else, also scientists use ChatGPT to reformat text in publications.
+Recently, a survey published by Wiley revealed that 44% of researchers reported using LLMs such as ChatGPT in the research process.
 [Here's the report](https://www.wiley.com/content/dam/wiley-dotcom/en/b2c/content-fragments/explanaitions-ai-report/pdfs/Wiley_ExplanAItions_AI_Study_February_2025vers1.pdf).
 However, surveys can be biased, for example by the people willing to participate or by social norms ("It's not good to use ChatGPT to improve my manuscript.").

 ## Objective Evidence from Scientific Literature
 I wondered whether the scientific literature offers more objective evidence for the use of AI in research publications than a survey does.
 Specifically, I investigated whether the use of certain words increased or decreased after 2022 in scientific literature.
 PubMed, a large search engine for biomedical literature, was queried for words commonly used by ChatGPT (e.g., "delve") or which should be present in most scientific work (e.g., "in this study", "our results").